testcontainers/testcontainers-native/docs/architecture/README.md

 ### Stage 2.
 Testcontainers for C shared library

-As _Cgo_ cannot produde fancy headers and structure, we have a manually created header file that wraps core functionality of `tescontainers-bridge`.
+As _Cgo_ cannot produce fancy headers and structure, we have a manually created header file that wraps core functionality of `tescontainers-bridge`.
 This provides a static library and header files that can be used natively in C/C++ development, or by language bindings.

 ### Stage 3.
 Language Bindings